 Deric Klahr started his fire service career as a volunteer Firefighter with Central Kitsap Fire and Rescue in 2012.
 In 2015, he transitioned to North Mason Regional Fire Authority as a Student/Resident Firefighter.
-May 1st of 2017, Deric was hired fulltime with the Fire Authority, and May 1st of 2022, he was promoted to Lieutenant.
+On May 1st of 2017, Deric was hired full-time with the Fire Authority, and on May 1st of 2022, he was promoted to Lieutenant.
 He enjoys conversations and feedback from the public, in order to provide the highest level of customer service to the North Mason communities that he serves.
 Deric’s hobbies include mountain biking and outdoor adventures with his wife and son.

 Lieutenant Firefighter/Paramedic Mickey Cotter

 Mickey Cotter grew up in Silverdale and, after graduating from Central Kitsap High School in 1999, joined the Air Force, where he spent six years.
 He returned home to begin his EMS career as an EMT with Olympic Ambulance and a Volunteer Resident Firefighter/EMT with Central Kitsap Fire & Rescue.
 In 2011, he attended the Washington State Fire Academy, where he won the distinguished First Due Engine Award.
 In 2013, Mickey attended Paramedic School at Central Washington University, and after graduation, returned to Olympic Ambulance to begin his Paramedic career.
 Mickey is an avid marathon runner and loves exploring the outdoors with his two boys.
 Mickey prides himself on being a professional and looks forward to serving the citizens of North Mason County.